-BitUptick’s Founder does not stick to these rules 100% of the time but when he does he is profitable and when he doesn’t he is not profitable which proves the value of the rules.
+I do not stick to these rules 100% of the time but when I does I am profitable and when I don’t I am not profitable, which proves the value of the rules.

 Your bankroll is the total amount of money you have available for trading.
 Even as a winning binary option trader trading will probably not be your only source of revenue and it will definitely not be the only demand on your money.
 Therefore working out how much you can invest and how much you need to take out in winnings is important.

 How much you invest per trade is almost as important as your option selections themselves.
 You need to be able to survive a bad run.
 If you’re staking 10% of your bankroll per trade you can only go on a losing streak 10 trades long before you go bust.
-BitUptick’s founder’s stakes start at 2% of his bankroll but can go higher when appropriate.
+My stakes start at 2% of my bankroll but can go higher when appropriate.

 A martingale staking plan has you increase your investments during a losing streak enough that when you eventually win you recover the losses.
 You should have a stop loss or be willing to lose your whole bankroll if you want to run a martingale.

-You can also try a positive progression staking plan which can be seen as an inverse martingale where you increase you stake during a winning streak to risk a certain % of the streaks profit.
+You can also try a positive progression staking plan which can be seen as an inverse martingale.
+In this case you increase you stake during a winning streak to risk say 50% of the streaks profit.
 When you eventually lose a trade you keep the other 50%